FelipeFariasAlfaro/TellMeHuman/HOWTEST.md

    - Extension icon is visible.
    - **Service Worker** is running (Inspect views).
    - The **Side Panel** opens from the extension icon.
-5. Make sure you have the Chrome AI Gemini Prompt API enabled at chrome://on-device-internals/
+5. (optional)Make sure you have the Chrome AI Gemini Prompt API enabled at chrome://on-device-internals/ If you try to use Chrome AI, Tell Me Human will automatically try to enable local AI features in your browser.
+6. (optional) Configure your OPENAI token or Gemini token
 ---

 ## 2) Smoke test (2 minutes)